ItsGJK/GTNR/README.md

 Q: Why start on version 0.321a?

 A: I've been working on this project and sharing it with my classmates through Google Drive, however I'm now making the code more public and posting it on GitHub.
-I feel like the version name suits the current state of the game and I will not go back to v0.1 or similar.
+I feel like the version name suits the current state of the game and I will not revert back to the start of versions.

 # What's new in v0.321a:
 *Uploaded to GitHub!
 Polished everything, is ready for a public release.
 Next version will be beta.*